tuanvinh-le/profile/index.md

 ## Dr. Tuan-Vinh Le (黎俊榮 博士)
 ## Assistant Professor, Department of Information Management, Chihlee University of Technology

 Tuan-Vinh Le received the Ph.D. degree in management from Chang Gung University, Taiwan in July 2021.
 His publications appear in multiple journals including the IEEE Transactions on Industrial Informatics, IEEE Access, Sensors, Journal of Internet Technology, Libri - International Journal of Libraries and Information Studies, and International Journal of Electronic Commerce Studies.
 Dr. Le is currently a certified EC-Council instructor and an active reviewer of many SCI journals.
-He was granted full scholarships for his M.S. degree and Ph.D. degree by National Formosa University in 2014 and Chang Gung University in 2016, respectively.

 ### Research interests